Bridging the gap between dark matter and MOND by a relativistc scalar field approach: Abstract

 \section{Abstract}

-Under carefully chosen assumptions a single general relativistic scalar field is able to induce MOND-like dynamics in the weak field approximation of the Einstein frame (gauge) and to modify the light cone structure accordingly.
-This is shown by a Lagrangian model formulated in the framework of integrable Weyl geometry.
-It contains a Bekenstein-type (``aquadratic'') term and a second order term generating additional mass energy for the scalar field.
-Both are switched on only if the gradient of the scalar field is spacelike and below a MOND-typical threshold, like in the superfluid model of Berezhiani/Khoury.
-The mass term induces non-negligible energy and pressures of the scalar field and leads to gravitational light deflection compatible with MOND\-ian free fall trajectories.
-In the weak field (Newton-Milgrom) approximation the Bekenstein term implies a deep MOND equation for the scalar field.
-In this model the external field effect of the MOND approach has to be reconsidered.
-This has important consequences for hierarchical systems like clusters, which may suffice for explaining their dynamics without additional dark matter.
+A Lagrangian model for a general relativistic scalar field, formulated in the framework of integrable Weyl geometry, is studied.
+Under the present assumptions it modifies the light cone structure and induces MOND-like dynamics in the weak field approximation of the Einstein frame (gauge).
+The Lagrangian contains a Bekenstein-type (``aquadratic'') term and a second order term generating additional mass energy for the scalar field.
+Both are switched on only if the the scalar field gradient is spacelike and below a MOND-typical threshold, like in the superfluid model of Berezhiani/Khoury.
+In the weak field limit the Bekenstein term implies a deep MOND equation for the scalar field and leads to MOND\-ian free fall trajectories.
+The Lagrangian mass term induces non-negligible energy and pressures of the scalar field with the respective consequences for gravitational light deflection.